About the Book

 People going to U.S. Tax Court generally think trials and courtrooms are where one talks about the law.
 They also generally know the law that concerns their case.

 The problem is, Tax Court trials are not about the law.
 They are about the FACTS.
 The law speaks for itself.
-Or more accurately, the judge applies the law to the facts that you establish at trial.
+Or more accurately, the judge applies the law to the facts that the parties establish at trial.

 But you never talk about the law before the facts are on the record!
 At best, raising questions of law before the trial will confirm for the court and your opponent that you don’t know what you’re doing.